s02blom/LegoWebStore/README.md

 All figures are a UML diagrams written using [PlantUML](https://plantuml.com/).

 ## Run
-To run the front end (as of now) use `flask --app ./python/Host.py run` When developing use this for live preview `flask --app ./LegoWebStore/app/views.py --debug run`.
+Setup the server and other one time initilazations use `flask --app ./LegoWebStore/app init_db` To run the front end (as of now) use `flask --app ./python/Host.py run` When developing use this for live preview `flask --app ./LegoWebStore/app/views.py --debug run`.